Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 You may think rowing only works the upper body, but it’s actually a full-body workout that uses 86% of your body’s muscles.
 It also burns between 250 and 450 calories every half an hour.

 Despite providing a full-body burn, the best thing about rowing is that you can easily control the movement and pace.
-As a result, it’s sometimes recommended by health experts as an option for people with early osteoarthritis to help improve their symptoms.
+As a result, it’s sometimes recommended by health experts as a way for people with early osteoarthritis to help improve their symptoms.

-This study followed 24 rowers over a period of eight weeks and found that joint rotations in their elbows, lumbar, shoulders, and knees improved by about 30%.
+This study followed 24 rowers over a period of eight weeks and found that joint rotations in their elbows, lumbar spine, shoulders, and knees improved by about 30%.

-Rowing machines are available on Amazon and can be found at most gyms (you can search for your local gym here).
+Rowing machines can be found at most gyms (you can search for your local gym here).
 Alternatively, if you’d prefer to row as part of a team or complete a rowing course, you can search for rowing clubs and courses near you on the British Rowing website.

 3. Strength training